Dr. Oetker: Romania

 The company has been present in Romania since 1998, when it took over Regal Corporation.
 Four years later, it opened a production line near Curtea de Argeș, where the majority of the products sold in Romania are produced.
 In 2007 Dr. Oetker acquires the local brand Inedit (food soy products), in 2009 the local brand Adazia (food ingredients, food spices and egg-colour), in 2015 the local brand Alex (food ingredients, egg-colour, spices), and in 2016 the local brand Morarita (frozen pastry).

 In 2018, Dr. Oetker was one of the biggest players in the food market in Romania (top 100).

 Slovakia

 In 1993, the company purchased a local factory Slovamyl in Boleráz, and took over its local brands Zlatý klas and BB puding.
 In March 2023, Dr. Oetker announced they will close the factory by mid-2023.

 Spain

 In Spain, frozen pizzas are available at supermarkets.

 South Africa

 In South Africa, frozen pizza products in many variants, frozen creamed spinach and other ready to eat frozen meals are available at supermarkets.

 Sweden

 In Sweden, Dr Oetker's baking soda, gelatin, and other baking items, as well as frozen pizza products, are available at supermarkets.
+The company has an office in Gothenburg.